Did you know that 76% of executives outsource IT functions? There are several factors that drive them to make these decisions, including:

 Now that you know the key differentiator between nearshore and offshore, let’s explore the benefits of each model.

 1) Cost Reduction

-In this sense, outsourcing is helpful as it loosens the pressure on a single market and opens to wider talent pools.
-In this respect, both Nearshoring and Offshoring come in handy: there are highly skilled professionals willing to work for affordable rates in different regions like Latin America, Eastern Europe, and Asia.
+Outsourcing, however, helps lighten the load on a single market by employing more diverse talent pools.
+In this respect, both nearshoring and offshoring are viable options.
+There are highly skilled professionals willing to work at more affordable rates in various regions across Latin America, Eastern Europe, and Asia.

-On the one hand, as we said above, countries in Latin America like Argentina, Brazil, Colombia, and Mexico have almost a full workday overlap with the US.
-This way, teams can seamlessly collaborate and, therefore, it is much easier for them to plan and follow up on their activities.
+As mentioned, countries in Latin America like Argentina, Brazil, Colombia, and Mexico have almost a full workday overlap with the US.
+This means teams can seamlessly collaborate throughout the workday.

 On the other hand, other major talent pools like Eastern Europe and India share with the US only 1 or 2 hours of the working day, which may cause misalignments in communication and, therefore, add complexity to the day-to-day work of the team members.

 Nearshoring has the benefit of opening talent pools that share values with Western cultures, especially the North American culture.
 In general terms, developing countries from Latin America have traditions and cultural consumptions that are strongly influenced by the US, resulting in more fluent relationships and easier onboarding processes.

 Latin America has also the perk of having English as the most frequent second language for professionals.
 For people who have advanced education, learning English is a must in almost all of these countries.
 As a result, there’s a large pool of talents that speak fluent English and can communicate perfectly at work.